ibm-research-ireland/sparkoscope/README.md

 spark.sigar.dir                  hdfs://127.0.0.1:9000/custom-metrics
 ```

+## Notes about the metrics

+The metrics are visualized when the user accesses the history tab of a successfully completed app ( http://ip-of-spark-master:port/history/app-201511XXXXXX-XXX ).
+The user can plot all the metrics provided per executor but also metrics of the operating system of the host (physical or virtual) like RAM/CPU utilization,
+network traffic and disk usage.

 # **Important**:

 The folders spark.eventLog.dir, sigar.sink.hdfs.dir and spark.sigar.dir must already exist in the HDFS.

-You should increase the limit for open files on the operating systems of the Master and the Workers
+You should increase the limit for open files on the operating systems of the Master and the Workers.

+Be sure to build spark according to the version of hadoop you are using.